KjellSchubert/coroutines-python-javascript/readme.md

       }
     }

 The Python & Javascript generator variants behave very similar with respect to iterating via next().
-As of node 0.11.12 there some  differences with respect to how values are communicated back to the caller of next(): JS will return { value: 3, done: false } object, whereas Python returns the value directly & communicates EOS via StopIteration exception.
-Practically you'll virtually never iterator over the generator object's values via next() in either language, so this difference is not especially important.
+As of node 0.11.12 there are some  differences with respect to how values are communicated back to the caller of next(): JS will return { value: 3, done: false } object, whereas Python returns the value directly & communicates EOS via StopIteration exception.
+Practically you'll hardle ever iterate over the generator object's values via next() in either language, so this difference is not especially important.
 Instead you'll iterate generated values more conveniently via JS for/of (or for/in?) statement and Python's for/in statement:

     # Python